chevah/geck/content/testing.rst

 On the long run, it's faster and more robust than coding without tests.

-Another important part of writing test is to help us have a clean code base.
+Another important part of writing tests is to help us have a clean code base.
-You can not refactor and do clean-up without an easy mechanism to check for regression.
+You cannot refactor and do a clean-up without an easy mechanism to check for regression.
-Clean-up tasks are just normal business and an integrated part of coding process.
-We will do cleanup all the time, and there is no dedicated development window for cleanup.
+Clean-up tasks are just normal business and an integrated part of the coding process.
+We will do a cleanup all the time, and there is no dedicated development window for cleanup.

-The goal is to write test first and code later.
+The goal is to write tests first and code later.

 If you are starting and learning how to write tests, you will write tests after writing the code simply because you have so much to learn and find